Pawid-Priyanto/app-wheater/README.md

 ## Available Link

-This project can you visit[Create React Weather App](https://pawid-wheater.netlify.app/).
+This project can you visit [Create React Weather App](https://pawid-wheater.netlify.app/).